Rizama-Victor/Coronavirus-COVID-19-Exploratory-Data-Analysis-and-Forecasting/README.md

 ## 🧠 Overview

 This project explored global COVID-19 data covering `confirmed`, `recovered`, and `death` cases recorded between January 2020 and May 2021, categorized by country and province.
 The dataset provided key metrics reflecting the pandemic’s progression and its varying impact across regions.
-Using this data, the project aimed to perform an in-depth analysis and develop forecasting models to forecast future death cases in each province or state for every country.
+Using this data, the project aimed to perform an in-depth analysis and develop a forecasting model to forecast future death cases in each province or state for every country.

 ---